Skip to content

 3. Go to the selected destination and right-click and select Duplicate.

-To delete a Dynamic Log
+Disable a Dynamic Log

 Action Options menu --quarter